 “The growing cybercrime wave has positioned air gapped storage solutions as a key component of digital data protection – they simply can’t be hacked.”

-When analyzing the impact of ransomware on today’s businesses, there are several key takeaways from the developments of 2020.
+When analyzing the impact of ransomware on today’s businesses, there are several key takeaways from the most recent developments.

 In this environment, it’s clear that it’s a major priority to improve your business’ defense against ransomware, including through the use of air-gap backup technology.

-The rapid proliferation of ransomware — an increasingly cheap and easily-deployed tool in the hands of cybercriminals looking for an easy payday — is a major threat to businesses and organizations of every size in 2021 and likely far beyond.
+The rapid proliferation of ransomware — an increasingly cheap and easily-deployed tool in the hands of cybercriminals looking for an easy payday — is a major threat to businesses and organizations of every size.

 The best answer is to be prepared with a solid 3-2-1 backup strategy, to make sure you have backups in multiple media and, in particular, to ensure that you have an offline and off-site air-gap tape backup that can reliably restore your systems from an attack.